-Most games are broken down into timed sections, either periods or quarters, but baseball is one of the few sports that are not timed.
+Many sports are broken down into timed sections, either periods or quarters, but baseball is one of the few sports that are not timed.
 Each game is going to be at least nine innings (unless the rain has other plans), and it could last 90 minutes, or it could last six hours.
 There is no rush to get done.
 There is no clock to watch.
 There is always a chance that your favorite team can come from behind, and this makes for some great comeback stories.
 I like the idea that it’s not over till it’s over.
 There is always hope.
-In a world where the day is sliced into timed activities, it’s refreshing to watch a game linger on the radio, on the T.V., or in the stadium itself.
+In a world where the day is sliced into timed activities, it’s refreshing to watch a game go at its own pace.
 It also shows the dedication and discipline of the players, coaches, and umpires.
-It’s not easy to squat, pitch, field, and bat for hours on end, but they stick with it and battle into extra innings, sometimes to go home and do it again the next afternoon.
+It’s not easy to squat, pitch, field, and bat for hours on end, but they stick with it and battle into extra innings only to go home and do it again the next day.

 Non-Violent but Still Scary